Dreaming of your first trip to Hawaii? Let me show you exactly how to plan a trip to Hawaii like a pro!

 Shoulder Season in Hawaii

 If you’re visiting Hawaii on a budget or have some flexibility, you might consider visiting Hawaii during shoulder season.
-This runs mid-April to June in the Spring and September to mid-December in the Fall.
+This runs from mid-April to June in the Spring and September to mid-December in the Fall.

 The weather is really mild during these times and since most kids are in school, Hawaii is a lot less crowded.